How to (Un-) Quantum Mechanics: Phase Space

 \section{Phase Space}

-Almost all classical presentations of quantum mechanics as given by Born and Heisenberg~\cite{Born1924} as well as by Schr\"odinger~\cite{Schroed1926}, Dirac~\cite{Dirac0} or von Neumann~\cite{JvN1932}, emphasized the Hamiltonian nature of Quantum theory.
+Almost all classical presentations of quantum mechanics as given by Born and Heisenberg~\cite{Born1924} as well as by Schr\"odinger~\cite{Schroed1926a,Schroed1926b,Schroed1926c,Schroed1926d}, Dirac~\cite{Dirac0} or von Neumann~\cite{JvN1932}, emphasize the Hamiltonian nature of Quantum theory.
 Even if the SPQM postulates that in QM the classical Poisson brackets have to be replaced by the commutator of conjugate operators, Birkhoff and von Neumann wrote that there ``[...] is one concept which quantum theory shares alike with classical mechanics and classical electrodynamics.
 This is the concept of a mathematical "phase-space."''~\cite{Neumann}.

-But if CM and QM share the concept of phase space, then the purported fundamental differences between CM and QM must be due to the interpretation, due to the assumed relation between phase space variables and measurable (``observable'') quantities.
-As we shall demonstrate, this is indeed the only fundamental difference between CM and QM.
+But if CM and QM share the concept of phase space, then the purported fundamental differences between CM and QM must be due to the interpretation, due to the assumed relation between phase space variables $q$ amd $p$ and measurable (``observable'') quantities.
+Since $q$ and $p$ are classically interpreted as a coordinate value and the corresponding canonical momentum, then it is no surprize that the canonical pair has a different meaning in quantum theory.
+But nonetheless, in 1978, Dirac interpreted spinor components in exactly the same way that we propose here~\cite{Dirac78}: ``These new degrees of freedom are to be associated here with certain dynamical variables $(q_1,p_1)$ and $(q_2,p_2)$ to be thought of as corresponding to two independent linear harmonic oscillators''.
+As we shall demonstrate, this is indeed the main difference between CM and QM.
+But it is not mathematical, it is interpretational.